Dungannon: The O'Neills

 For centuries, Dungannon's fortunes were closely tied to that of the O'Neill dynasty which ruled a large part of Ulster until the 17th century.
-Dungannon was the clan's main stronghold.
-The traditional site of inauguration for 'The O'Neill' was Tullyhogue Fort, an Iron Age mound some four miles northeast of Dungannon.
+The traditional site of inauguration for The O'Neill's was Tullyhogue Fort, an Iron Age mound some four miles northeast of Dungannon.
 The clan O'Hagan were the stewards of this site for the O'Neills.
-In the 14th century the O'Neills built a castle on what is today known as Castle Hill; the location was ideal for a fort, for it was one of the highest points in the area and dominated the surrounding countryside, giving (depending on the weather) the ability to see seven counties.
+In the 14th century the O'Neills built a castle on what is today known as Castle Hill (from which, on clear day, seven of the nine counties of Ulster are visible).

 This castle was burned in 1602 by Hugh O'Neill, 2nd Earl of Tyrone, as Crown forces under Lord Mountjoy closed in on the Gaelic lords towards the end of the Nine Years' War.
 In 1607, ninety-nine Irish chieftains and their followers, including Hugh O'Neill, set sail from Rathmullan, bound for the continent, in an event known as the Flight of the Earls.
-In what became known as the Plantation of Ulster, their lands were confiscated and awarded to Protestant English and Scots settlers; Dungannon and its castle were granted to Sir Arthur Chichester, the Lord Deputy of Ireland.
+In what became known as the Plantation of Ulster, their lands were confiscated and awarded to Protestant English and Scots settlers.
+Dungannon and its castle were granted to Sir Arthur Chichester, the Lord Deputy of Ireland.